oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 #### <a name="LambdaOperators" href="#LambdaOperators">5.1.1.13 Lambda Operators</a>

 OData defines two operators that evaluate a Boolean expression on a collection.
-Both must be prepended with a navigation path that identifies a collection.
+Both must be prepended with a path expression that identifies a collection.

 4.01 Services MUST support case-insensitive lambda operator names.